Skip to Main Content

 How is skin cancer screened?

 “We recommend that our patients do a head-to-toe skin check at home in a mirror every month,” says Kathleen Suozzi, MD, a Yale Medicine dermatologic surgeon in Cutaneous Oncology Program.
 Regular self-evaluation is important for detecting suspicious skin changes early and bringing them to your dermatologist’s attention.
-When scanning your skin for irregularities, know your A, B, C, D and E’s:
+When scanning your skin for signs of cutaneous melanomas, know your A, B, C, D and E’s:

-Asymmetry: Moles that might be cancerous generally have an irregular shape.
+• Asymmetry: Moles that have an irregular, nonsymmetrical shape

-Evolving: Moles that are changing in size, shape, elevation or color should be evaluated as should moles that bleed, itch or are crusted over.
+• Evolving: Moles that change in size, shape, shape, or color, or that itch or bleed

 How is head and neck cancer screened?